-The 2020 rules of the Arbitration Centre are silent on the subject.
+The 2020 Rules of the Luxembourg Arbitration Centre are silent on the subject.

-Parties may recover legal costs as well as any other costs related to the arbitration (ie, arbitrators' fees and expenses and administrative costs).
-The allocation of costs will be decided on by the arbitral tribunal based on the provisions found in the arbitration clause or the arbitration rules.
+Parties may recover their legal costs as well as any other costs related to the arbitration (ie, arbitrators' fees and expenses and administrative costs).
+The allocation of costs will be decided by the arbitral tribunal based on the parties' agreement (if any) and the applicable arbitration rules.
 If no specific provisions are applicable, an arbitral tribunal enjoys broad discretion and can, on a case-by-case basis, order each party to bear its own costs or apportion costs between the parties based on the relative success of their claims.